 1. Stance – a broad-based gait is noted in cerebellar disease

 2. Stability – can be staggering, often slow and unsteady – similar to a drunk person walking

 3. Tandem (‘heel to toe’) walking – ask the patient to walk in a straight line with their heels to their toes

 This is a very sensitive test and will exaggerate any unsteadiness.

-It is particularly sensitive at assessing function of the cerebellar vermis.
+It is particularly sensitive at assessing the function of the cerebellar vermis.

 This is the first function to be lost in alcoholic cerebellar cortical degeneration.

-4. Romberg’s test – ask patient to put their feet together, keep their hands by their side and close their eyes (be ready to support them in case they are unsteady!)
+4. Romberg’s test – ask the patient to put their feet together, keep their hands by their side and close their eyes (be ready to support them in case they are unsteady!)

 This is a test of proprioception, not of cerebellar disease.
 Swaying with correction is not a positive result (although this may occur in cerebellar disease).
-Falling without correction is abnormal and indicates the unsteadiness is due to a sensory ataxia (damage to dorsal columns of spinal cord) rather than a cerebellar ataxia.
+Falling without correction is abnormal and indicates the unsteadiness is due to a sensory ataxia from lack of proprioception, rather than a cerebellar ataxia.

 Slurred, staccato speech is characteristic of cerebellar dysfunction.